Creature Features: The movies

 Creature Features normally showed all the classic Universal Horror movies from the 1930s and 1940s, such as Dracula, Frankenstein, and others.
 Several old RKO films such as King Kong, Son of Kong, and the original Mighty Joe Young were also included.
-They aired all the movies produced and distributed by American International Pictures, including all the Roger Corman B-movies of the 1950s and 1960s such as The Raven and The Terror, plus most of the Japanese "monster movies" produced by Toho Studios, and Daiei Motion Picture Company (famous for their Godzilla and Gamera movies).
+They aired all the movies produced and distributed by American International Pictures, including all the Roger Corman B-movies of the 1950s and 1960s such as The Raven and The Terror, plus most of the Japanese "monster movies" produced by Toho Studios, and Daiei Motion Picture Company (famous for the Gamera movies).

 They broadcast all the best British horror films by Hammer Film Productions, such as The Curse of Frankenstein, Dracula: Prince of Darkness, The Phantom of the Opera, The Curse of the Werewolf, and The Hound of the Baskervilles.
 Later, during the 1970s, the films of Amicus Productions and Tigon British Film Productions, which included Dr. Terror's House of Horrors and The House That Dripped Blood, became popular features on the shows.

 Creature Features also aired many "nuclear monster" and "space alien" science fiction movies.
 Created in the 1950s, these movies generally featured giant mutant monsters or aliens from outer space terrorizing Earth.
 These included Attack of the 50 Foot Woman, The Amazing Colossal Man, Them!, Tarantula, The Thing from Another World, It Came from Outer Space, The War of the Worlds, and Forbidden Planet.